CLRX/CLRX-mirror/doc/GcnInstrsMimg.md

 Syntax: IMAGE_ATOMIC_SMAX VDATA(1:4), VADDR(1:4), SRSRC(4,8)
-Description: Choose greatest signed dwords or 64-bit words (if VDATA size is greater than 32-bit) between VDATA values and values of image SRSRC at address VADDR.
+Description: Choose greatest signed dwords or 64-bit words (if VDATA size is greater than 32-bit) between VDATA values and values of image SRSRC at address VADDR, and store result into image.
 If GLC is set then return old values from image, otherwise keep VDATA value.
 Only 32-bit, 64-bit and 128-bit data formats are supported.
 Operation is atomic.
 Operation:
 ```
 PIXELTYPE* VM = VMIMG(SRSRC, VADDR)